The Chiropractor as VA Clinician

 Dr. Moses: My most rewarding moment was establishing the affiliation with Parker College and the VA, and having my first students take part in a hospital rotation.
 The students have been extremely dedicated, and the education they receive will greatly enhance their ability to serve veterans and other patients in the future.

 Any Advice for DCs Interested in Working in This Environment?

 Dr. Pierson: I would advise continued education to grow your expertise on whatever subject you have a passion for.
 I recommend honing examination skills and developing an even stronger understanding of neurology as I have found that helpful when handling complicated cases and giving advice to other members of the team.

 Dr. Neff: I would recommend that any chiropractors interested in working in the VA or other hospital setting definitely develop their interdisciplinary skills.
 Work with the MDs, PTs, OTs, DOs, ODs, and DPMs with whom you already have patients in common.
 Send reports make appropriate referrals, and most of all communicate for the sake of improving the care of your patients.

 Dr. Wakefield: Be content to take small steps in the integration of our profession into the medical system.
 Be thorough in patient care and in your own professional development.
 Remain as academically based as possible; it affords the opportunity to learn of and participate in the latest research.
 There are no shortcuts in patient care or in the integration process.

 Dr. Anthony Lisi is an associate professor at the University of Bridgeport College of Chiropractic.
-Prior to being named director of VHA chiropractic services, Dr. Lisi became the first staff chiropractor appointed to the VA Connecticut Health Care System (2004), where he is now chief of chiropractic services.
-In 2006, he was appointed to a three-year term as chair of the VHA National Chiropractic Field Advisory Committee.
+Prior to being named national director of VHA chiropractic services, Dr. Lisi became the first staff chiropractor appointed to the VA Connecticut Health Care System (2004), where he is now chief of chiropractic services.
+He has published numerous scientific papers in areas such as chiropractic integration, interprofessional education, and low back pain.